MaulikKachchi007/MaulikKachchi007/README.md

 👉 Git, Jira, Trello board, Asana, ClickUp

-🌟 Latest Projects
-👉 RoadStr.io

-Description: A web application for connecting car enthusiasts.
-Built using ReactJS/NextJS, Redux, Node.js, Typescript, Express, and MongoDB.

-👉 Designed.org

-Description: A community-driven platform for discovering and sharing design resources.
-Built using ReactJS/NextJS, ContextAPI, Node.js, Typescript, Serverless Framework, and Nhost.

-I'm interested in working with you in the long term because of my experience in full-stack development.
-I can think from a user perspective as a designer and I can think as a developer to make a structured project with less load time.
-I believe I can add real value to the project.
-Please feel free to reach out to me if you have any questions or want to collaborate on a project.

 🤝 Let's work together!
 If you're interested in working with me or have any further questions, please don't hesitate to contact me using the information provided above.
 I look forward to hearing from you!